Arthur Louis Schechter

-Arthur Louis Schechter (born December 6, 1939) is an American politician, diplomat, attorney, and philanthropist.
+Arthur Louis Schechter (December 6, 1939 – April 13, 2026) was an American politician, diplomat, attorney and philanthropist.

 Early life

-He attended public schools and graduated from Lamar High School in Rosenberg, Texas.
+Schechter attended public schools and graduated from Lamar High School in Rosenberg, Texas.
 In 1958 Schechter graduated from the University of Texas in Plan II Honors Program with a BA in 1962.
 While there, he was a member of Phi Sigma Delta, the Friar Society, and the Silver Spurs.

 He received a JD degree from the University of Texas Law School in 1964.
 He also subsequently attended the University of Houston for a master's degree in Political Science and Foreign Affairs.